scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 The favorite text editor question is a good ice breaker, but perhaps more importantly it gives you an immediate gauge of how technical your users are.

-**"There are no wrong answers to this question.
+**There are no wrong answers to this question.
 Unless you say Notepad.
-Friends don't let friends write code in Notepad."**
+Friends don't let friends write code in Notepad.**

-**"If you don't have a favorite text editor, that's okay!
+**If you don't have a favorite text editor, that's okay!
 We've brought prebuilt cloud workstations that have Visual Studio Code already preinstalled.
 VSC is a free programmer's text editor for Microsoft, and it has great Terraform support.
 Most of this workshop will be simply copying and pasting code, so if you're not a developer don't fret.
-Terraform is easy to learn and fun to work with."**
+Terraform is easy to learn and fun to work with.**

 ---
 name: Table-of-Contents